All Episodes

 It's all they're talking about.

-Except to them, they are totally invested in it, and it reached a point yesterday of total absurdity.
+They are totally invested in it, and it reached a point yesterday of total absurdity.

 Lawrence O'Donnell decided that he heard blatant racism in Mitch McConnell's speech to the convention.

-To that, Lawrence O'Donnell at MSNBC, who was one of the writers of the West Wing, and up until he started working at MSNBC actually had a good reputation on the left.
+To that, Lawrence O'Donnell at MSNBC, who was one of the writers of the West Wing and up until he started working at MSNBC, actually had a good reputation on the left.

-Now he just people have lost it.
+Now, he just, these people have lost it.

 Their minds have been corrupted.

-They're they have actually become perverted.
+They have actually become perverted.

-They're becoming hysterical.
+They're becoming hysterical, nonsensical.

 Lawrence O'Donnell accused Mitch McConnell of attempting to portray Barack Obama as an oversexed black man by kidding him about playing golf.